syncfusion-content/xamarin-docs/Xamarin/Utility.md

 **Choose controls**

-Choose the Xamarin application needs to create with the Syncfusion controls.
+Choose the Syncfusion controls that need to be added to the created project.

-4.Click **Create**, the Syncfusion Xamarin Application has been created.
+4.Click **Create** and the Syncfusion Xamarin Application wil been created.

-   N> *Choose any one of the project type and controls from Project Configuration Wizard.*
+   N> *Choose any one of the project types and controls from the Project Configuration Wizard.*

-5.Required Syncfusion NuGet/Assemblies and configuration have been added to the project based on the control chosen.
+5.Required Syncfusion NuGet/Assemblies and configuration have been added to the project based on the control(s) chosen.

    **Net Standard /PCL:**